 The Czech Republic might not have mountains boasting massive ski runs, but what it does have is mountains that still provide a huge amount to visitors during the winter months.
-Mountain resorts are constantly upgrading their equipment in order to offer visitors the best possible experience and attract more people to the beautiful mountains of the Czech Republic.
+Mountain resorts are constantly upgrading their equipment to offer visitors the best possible experience and attract more people to the beautiful mountains of the Czech Republic.

-The resort is open from 8:30am until 4:00pm and good prices can be gained when buying a combined ticket for skiing and the water park (which is open from 10:00am until 8:00pm).
+The resort is open from 8:30 am until 4:00 pm, and good prices can be gained when buying a combined ticket for skiing and the water park (which is open from 10:00 am until 8:00 pm).

 Another ski resort in the area, Razula, recently started offering a “Ski and Swim” package, which allows visitors to get a free one hour pass to the thermal pools found in the Horal Wellness Hotel when they book to ski.
-This means a cold day on the slopes can be rounded off with a relaxing dip in salt water heated to 36°C.
+This means a cold day on the slopes can be rounded off with a relaxing dip in saltwater heated to 36°C.

 The Orlické Mountains

 The Orlické Mountains offer some of the most beautiful ski resorts in the Czech Republic, and the most highly regarded resort here is the Čenkovice resort.
 This has been awarded the “Czech TOP Resort” mark of quality and is also the largest resort in the region of Pardubice.
-In total there are over 4km of ski runs, all of which have their own difficulty rating, ranging from beginner through to intermediate.
+In total, there is over 4km of ski runs, all of which have their own difficulty rating, ranging from beginner through to intermediate.
 There’s also a snowboarding area, as well as the opportunity to ski at night – plus the ski lifts can handle 4,400 people an hour, so there are never any waiting times!

 In Jeseníky can be found the Kouty nad Desnou ski resort, which is the largest downhill ski resort in Moravia.
 It has two runs that are over 2km long and 50m wide, and it also has state of the art facilities, including a 6-seat chairlift.
 There are also a number of restaurants at this ski resort, one of which serves a delicious Alpine buffet.